Is it cheaper to rent a car at the airport or in the city? - NewsBreak

 You might save time

 Just because a rental car is listed as “on-site” at the airport doesn’t always mean you can walk straight from your gate to the rental car counter.
 Some airports have a shuttle ride to the rental car facility.
 Once there, you might be greeted by a long line at the rental car counter , especially if multiple big flights just landed.
-If shuttle frequency is limited, it might be faster hailing a cab and renting downtown.
+If shuttle frequency is limited, it might be faster to hail a cab and rent downtown.

 You’ll pay only for the days you need a car